min2ha/ukwa-site/content/target/52825/index.en.md

   "subject": "UK General Election 2017"
 }

-# Royal College of Obstetricians and Gynaecologists: The RCOG and FSRH General Election Manifesto, 2017

 The manifesto calls for initiatives and interventions to help improve the health of girls and women to enable them to lead healthy lives.